fredcpepito/fredcpepitobakgithubio/README.md

 Hardware maintenance and support services are preventive and remedial services that physically repair or optimize hardware, including contract maintenance and per-incident repair.

 Software maintenance and support services include long-term and pay-as-you-go, incident-based, support contracts.
 Software support contracts include remote troubleshooting and support provided via the telephone and online channels, as well as installation assistance and basic usability assistance.
-In some cases, software support services may include new product installation services, installation of product updates, migrations for major releases of software and other types of proactive or reactive on-site services.
+In some cases, software support services may include new product installation services, installation of product updates, migrations for major releases of the software and other types of proactive or reactive on-site services.

 We evaluate and recommend appropriate free Off-The-Shelves software/app for startup companies.
-We train startup company employee how to use of free Off-The-Shelves app.
+We train startup company employees on how to use of free Off-The-Shelves app.

 ### Projects we were hired or volunteered to do:
 1. Build from ground up
     - Merced Pharmacy Inventory app
     - NIA Payroll app (NIA- National Irrigation Administration, Phil)
     - NIA Communal Irrigation System Project Management
-    - Lincoln Trust Company (now LT Trust), original Investment And Recordkeeping app
+    - Lincoln Trust Company, Inc, open/clients/banks 401(k) management app
 2. Rewrite and/or re-architecture:
     - FedEx Services customs clearance app
 3. Support and enhance/improve the following: